eoPortal

 P-SAR operates in a stripmap mode with a swath illuminated by a single antenna beam, i.e. an imaging configuration similar to that of the ERS-1/2 SAR.
 Global coverage is obtained by the interleaved stripmap operations among three complementary swaths as described previously.
 The beam re-pointing is performed through a roll maneuver of the spacecraft, as there is ample time over the poles for such operations.
 This solution using the spacecraft rolling was preferred over the possibility of electronic beam switching due to its simplicity (Ref.
 25).

 The linear transmit pulse is split in the BFN (Beam Forming Network) and routed to two parallel transmit chains and amplified.
-A polarization switch is placed after the HPA, to select the transmit polarization in each of the TRUs (Transmit/Receive Units), which delivers a peak RF power of 120 W with a 12 % duty cycle and a PRF of 3050 Hz on average.
+A polarisation switch is placed after the HPA, to select the transmit polarisation in each of the TRUs (Transmit/Receive Units), which delivers a peak RF power of 120 W with a 12 % duty cycle and a PRF of 3050 Hz on average.
 The two pairs of radiators (upper and lower) are fed separately by the respective TRUs and illuminate the reflector.
 Splitting the power into two parallel transmit channels helps avoid potential multipaction problems.

 In reception, the echo signals from the two radiator pairs are filtered and amplified in four parallel receive chains (TRU-1: V and H and TRU-2: V and H).
 Those are recombined in the BFN to form the V and H signals and routed to the CEU.
-They are finally down-converted and digitized, followed by data compression and packetization.
+They are finally down-converted and digitised, followed by data compression and packetisation.
 As any amplitude or phase imbalances between the channels would affect the beam pattern, the channel stability is ensured by the appropriate design of the TRUs, i.e. of the HPAs and the LNAs.

-An additional phase equalization can be foreseen for compensating relative phase drifts due to ageing (included in the CEU).
+An additional phase equalisation can be foreseen for compensating relative phase drifts due to ageing (included in the CEU).
 A limiter and an isolation switch at the LNA input protect them against possible strong interference signals.
 The instrument mass (including margin) is 206 kg.
 The maximum required DC power is 221 W and the maximum data rate is 117 Mbit/s prior to compression.

 The radio frequency and digital electronics of the Biomass SAR instrument use well-established technologies thanks to the low radar frequency (UHF band) and narrow system bandwidth (6 MHz).
 However, the combination of the low frequency and high peak RF power increases the risk of multipaction.
 Therefore, several specific risk-retirement activities were undertaken and specific measures were implemented in the radar front-end design.